 Drums

 Mike Bell and Elyse Jacobson have guided this project through several personnel changes on a journey full of twists and turns and timbral experiments.
-After releasing critically-acclaimed EPs in 2007 and 2009, the pair packed up and moved to Berlin, Germany, re-forming the band there with some of the city’s finest musicians.
+After releasing their critically-acclaimed Sin and Bedd Tracks EPs in 2007 and 2009, the pair packed up and moved to Berlin, Germany, re-forming the band with some of the city’s finest musicians.
 However, they eventually felt Vancouver calling them home, and decided to return.

-Recent performance highlights for The Living include opening for Bif Naked at the Rickshaw Theatre, and playing to a crowd of 3,000 at the Vancouver International Jazz Festival, backed by the 40-person Plastic Acid Orchestra.
-In 2016 the group recorded their most recent album, “human/kind” at Armoury Studios in Vancouver, and released it on Halloween 2017.
+Performance highlights for The Living include opening for Bif Naked at the Rickshaw Theatre, and playing to a crowd of 3,000 at the Vancouver International Jazz Festival, backed by the 40-person Plastic Acid Orchestra.
+In 2016 the group recorded their most recent album, human/kind at Armoury Studios in Vancouver, and released it in 2017 with the assistance of FACTOR.